Radowan98/ExplainVulD/README.md

 ---

 ## 📚 Citation

-If you use this dataset in your research or application, please cite the following:
+If you use the **processed Code Property Graphs (CPGs)** or the dataset split and filtering provided in this repository, please cite our ExplainVulD study:

 ```bibtex
 @misc{haque2025explainablevulnerabilitydetectioncc,